Accounting for Inventory (CPE Course)

 - Identify the accounting for and uses of a job costing system.

-- Note the calculation methods and inputs needed to operate a process costing system.
+- Specify the calculation methods and inputs needed to operate a process costing system.

-- Note the contents of and controls over the use of overhead.
+- Specify the contents of and controls over the use of overhead.

 - Identify who is responsible for spotting obsolete inventory, as well as the methods used to account for it.